rwblokzijl/Msc-thesis-EuroToken/thesis.md

 transaction in the newest blocks.
 This often requires users to wait up to an hour to be sufficiently confident their transaction really happened.

-A solution to this problem in a network with a distributed block-lattice, starts with the realisation that the issue of detecting double-spending can be reduced to the issue of detecting "chain forking" in our network.
+A solution to this problem in a network with a distributed block-DAG, starts with the realisation that the issue of detecting double-spending can be reduced to the issue of detecting "chain forking" in our network.
 The usage of the blockchain allows us to make sure that all transactions are ordered and